-To scale-up front-end servers or databases vertically, customers submit a reasoned request to OutSystems support.
-OutSystems will then propose a schedule for the upgrade, subject to customer confirmation.
+For vertical scaling of front-end servers or databases, upon customer request, OutSystems will propose a schedule for the upgrade, subject to customer confirmation.

-For environments with only 1 front-end, the front-end scale-up operation causes a downtime of approximately 30 minutes.
+For environments with only one front-end, the front-end scale-up operation causes a downtime of approximately 30 minutes.

-For production environments with 2 or more front-ends, the front-end scale-up causes a reduction of processing capacity, but there is no downtime.
+For production environments with two or more front-ends, the front-end scale-up causes a reduction of processing capacity, but there is no downtime.
 All front-ends are scaled up to the same server class.

 OutSystems adds database storage as needed, for Standard and Enterprise editions, subject to the OutSystems Cloud Fair Usage Policy.